IAmUser4574/zeromq-ros/README.md

 #### Naming service

 The naming service is used to associate a robot's unique name to a host and port of the ZeroMQ message queue.
-This is vital for having dynamic swarm membership.
-Instead of sharing a configuration file with this information, a persistent, centralized server runs that holds this information.
+This is vital for having dynamic swarm membership because instead of manually sharing a configuration file, a persistent, centralized server runs that holds all of this information.
 Also, the naming service holds a record of what agents are currently *alive* and able to be used.

 ## Install